dotnet/csharplang/proposals/expand-ref.md

 Detailed notes:
 - A `ref scoped` parameter is implicitly `scoped ref`
-- A `out scoped` parameter declaration is an error
+- An `out scoped` parameter declaration is an error

 ### ref field to ref struct
 The language will allow for `ref struct` to appear as `ref scoped` fields.
 This `scoped` will serve to ensure the values cannot be escaped outside the containing instance but can be read and manipulated within it.